Internet Basics: Getting Started on the Web

 IX.
 Internet Safety

 - Create stronger passwords.
 Create passwords that are unique and hard to guess, and don’t share them with others.
+Including numbers, acronyms, and special characters makes them extra secure.

 - Don’t expose personal information.
 Be aware of how much of your personal or financial data you might be sharing with strangers on social networking sites, through e-mail, and on special-interest sites.